17air/1008/README.md

 1. Open the project in **Android Studio Hedgehog (or newer)**.
 2. Sync Gradle and install dependencies.
 3. Build and run on a Google Play Services-enabled device or emulator.
+4. All group information lives in memory, so restarting the app resets it to the bundled sample data.

 ## License
 This project is provided as-is for demo purposes.